open-telemetry/opentelemetry-dotnet-instrumentation/docs/manual-instrumentation.md

 # Manually instrument a .NET application

-The auto-instrumentation provides a base you can build on by adding your own custom instrumentation.
-By using both instrumentation approaches, you'll be able to present a more detailed representation of the logic and functionality of your application, clients, and framework.
+The automatic instrumentation provides a base you can build on by adding your own manual instrumentation.
+By using both automatic and manual instrumentation, you can better instrument the logic and functionality of your applications, clients, and frameworks.

-To create your custom traces you should execute following steps.
+To create your custom traces manually, follow these steps:

 1. Add the `System.Diagnostics.DiagnosticSource` dependency to your project: